-Port Elgin is a vacation town on the Lake Huron coastline, with great campgrounds, beach cottages and other various accomodations.
-Port Elgin has been a tourist destination within the Saugeen Shores area for cottagers and camping enthusiasts for many generations as this area has so much to see and do with miles of beach and stunning sunsets.
-From humble beginnings, Port Elgin has grown to become a popular summer camping and holiday vacation destination.
-With one trip to the beach shoreline, you will be planning to come back for years on end.
+Port Elgin is a vacation town on the Lake Huron coastline with great campgrounds, beach cottages and other various accommodations.
+Port Elgin has been a tourist destination within the Saugeen Shores area for cottagers and camping enthusiasts for many generations.
+From humble beginnings, Port Elgin has expanded to become a popular summer camping and holiday vacation destination.
+With one trip to the beach shoreline, you’ll be planning to come back for years to come.

 Port Elgin's Beach is Fun all Summer Long!

 The beach itself has a long, shallow, sandy bottom – ideal for tots.
 Families also appreciate the play equipment on the main beach and at Northshore Park.
 Two conveniently located beachside restaurants are perfect for ice cream and other delicious snacks.
-At dusk, the breakwall is the place to sit and watch the sunset.
-Aftwards, relax at one of the many accommodations alongside the beaches on the Lake Huron Shoreline.
+At dusk the break wall is the perfect place to sit and watch the sunset.
+Afterwards- relax at one of the many accommodations available alongside the Lake Huron Shoreline.

-• A miniature 24-gauge steam train offers a mile-long chug along the harbour to Northshore Park.
+• A miniature 24-gauge steam train offers a kilometer-long tour along the harbour to Northshore Park.
 It runs five times a day, Tuesday through Sunday.
 “The Station” also has 18 holes of mini golf and a practice green.

 The www.foodlinkgreybruce.com website – the most comprehensive resource for sourcing local food in Grey Bruce with up to date information on 335 local food businesses, plus local events, news, links, and resources on local food issues and activities.